ebellocchia/bip_utils/README.md

 ## Addresses encoding/decoding

-These libraries are used internally by the other libraries, but they are available also for external use.
+These libraries are used internally by the other modules, but they are available also for external use.
+When decoding an address, *ValueError* will be raised in case the encoding is not valid.

 **Code example**